 A stock price adjusts downward when a dividend is paid.
 The adjustment may not be easily observed amidst the daily price fluctuations of a typical stock, but the adjustment does happen.
 This adjustment is much more obvious when a company pays a "special dividend."
 A good example is Armstrong World Industries' special dividend of $8.55 per share it paid to shareholders in early 2012.
 Following the payment, the downward adjustment in Armstrong stock was readily apparent.

 This downward adjustment in the stock price takes place on the ex-dividend date.
-Typically, the ex-dividend date is two business days prior to the record date.
+Typically, the ex-dividend date is 2 business days prior to the record date.
 The ex-dividend date represents the cut-off point for receiving the dividend.
 You have to own a stock prior to the ex-dividend date in order to receive the next dividend payment.
 If you buy a stock on or after the ex-dividend date, you are not entitled to the next paid dividend.
 If this sounds unfair, remember that the stock price adjusts downward to reflect the dividend payment.
 Therefore, while you are not entitled to the dividend if you buy on or after the ex-dividend date, you are paying a lower price for the shares.

 An example best shows the interworking of the ex-dividend date, record date, and payable date:

 On January 10, 2012, XYZ, Inc. declares a dividend payable on March 1, 2012, to its shareholders.
-XYZ also announces that shareholders of record on the company’s books on or before February 9, 2012 are entitled to the dividend.
-The stock would then go ex-dividend two business days before the record date.
+XYZ also announces that shareholders of record on the company's books on or before February 9, 2012, are entitled to the dividend.
+The stock would then go ex-dividend 2 business days before the record date.
 In this example, the record date falls on a Thursday.
-The ex-dividend is two business days before the record date—in this case on Tuesday, February 7.
+The ex-dividend is 2 business days before the record date—in this case on Tuesday, February 7.
 Anyone who bought the stock on Tuesday or after would not get the dividend (that dividend goes to the seller of the shares).
 Those who purchase before the ex-dividend date receive the dividend.